New Town Hall (Munich): Dimensions and location

-The building covers an area of 9159 m2 having 400 rooms.
-The 100 meters long main facade towards the Marienplatz is richly decorated.
+The building covers an area of 9,159 m2 having 400 rooms.
+The 100 meter-long main facade towards the Marienplatz is richly decorated.
 It shows the Guelph Duke Henry the Lion, and almost the entire line of the Wittelsbach dynasty in Bavaria and is the largest princely cycle in a German town hall.
 The central monument in the center of the main facade between the two phases at Marienplatz above the guard house, is an equestrian statue of Prince Regent Luitpold.
 The bay of the tower contains statues of the first four Bavarian kings.

 The main facade is placed toward the square, while the back side is adjacent to a small park (Marienhof).
 The basement is almost completely occupied by a large restaurant called Ratskeller.
 On the ground floor, some rooms are rented for small businesses.
 Also located in the ground floor is the major official tourist information.

 The first floor hosts a big balcony towards the Marienplatz which is used for large festivals such as football championships or for concerts during the Weihnachtsmarkt.
 Its main tower has a height of 85 m and is available for visitors with an elevator.
-On the top thrones the Münchner Kindl.
+On the top sits the Münchner Kindl.
 The Rathaus-Glockenspiel, performed by an apparatus daily at 11am, 12pm and 5pm, is a tourist attraction.